diku-dk/futhark-website/blog/2020-12-28-futhark-and-dex.rst

 ---

-`Dex <https://github.com/google-research/dex-lang>`_ is a functional array programming language developed by Google researchers.
+`Dex <https://github.com/google-research/dex-lang>`_ is a functional array programming language developed by a team of researchers at Google.
 I recently re-read `their paper
 <https://openreview.net/pdf?id=rJxd7vsWPS>`_, which got me excited
 enough to want to take a closer look.
 Dex and Futhark are more or less aimed at the same kinds of problems, so my interpretation of Dex is rooted in how it differs from Futhark.
 In this post I will describe some of the interesting differences based on `translating five Dex example programs to Futhark
 <../examples.html#examples-from-dex>`_.
-I'm not a
+I'm not a Dex expert, so
-Dex expert, so maybe I've missed a thing here or there.
+maybe I've missed a thing here or there.

 Futhark wasn't originally designed to be a user-facing programming language.
 We were doing research in compiler optimisations for